Meghan Murphy: Twitter ban and lawsuit

 In late 2018, Twitter changed its policy on hateful conduct and harassment to officially prohibit intentionally calling a trans person by the wrong pronouns or using their pre-transition names.
 Beginning in August 2018, Murphy stated that her Twitter account was locked more than once after she tweeted about issues involving trans women.
 Twitter permanently suspended Murphy's account in late November 2018, after she referred to Jessica Yaniv, a trans woman, as "him".
 On February 11, 2019, Murphy filed a lawsuit against Twitter in response to her banning.
 The suit was dismissed in early June, but Murphy stated that she intended to file an appeal.

 Murphy's account was restored on November 20, 2022.

+Residential school unmarked graves

+In July 2021, Murphy criticized Canadian leftists after churches were burned down in Canada due to the discovery of probable unmarked graves of Indigenous children on the sites of church-run residential schools.
+Murphy stated that the graves were "to be fair, a horrifying stain on Canada's history..." but accused Canadian leftists of "advocating" for the destruction of Canadian buildings, describing it as "an entirely inappropriate thing for a person representing an organisation supposedly committed to protecting freedom of religion and assembly to do...", negatively comparing them to Antifa-led Black Lives Matter protests in Portland and Seattle, which she described as "riots".

+In September 2023, Murphy denied the existence of a reported 215 unmarked graves of Indigenous children at Kamloops Indian Residential School, claiming that no excavations of sites allegedly containing unmarked graves had turned up human remains.

+American and Canadian politics

+In the run-up to the 2024 United States presidential election, Murphy said that she supported Hillary Clinton for U.S. President in 2016, but was now backing Donald Trump.
+She also backed Pierre Poilievre to become Canadian prime minister.

+In the 2025 Canadian federal election she was a candidate for the far-right People's Party of Canada in Vancouver East, she lost, only gaining 324 votes.